linked-db/linked-ql/README.md

 <br>

 > Think a next generation database tool that makes your database interactions and schema management <ins>a breeze</ins>.
-Linked QL uniquely overcomes known limitations in the typical database system and the SQL language itself to get <ins>insanely productive</ins>!
+Linked QL uniquely overcomes known limitations in the typical database system and the SQL language itself to get you <ins>insanely productive</ins>!

 <div align="center">

 [Follow](https://x.com/LinkedQL) • [Sponsor](https://github.com/sponsors/ox-harris)

-Linked QL is a small JS-based library that is usable over your DB of choice—from the server-side database system (postgres and MySQL/mariadb) to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)!
+Linked QL is a small JS-based library that is usable over your DB of choice—from the server-side database system (postgres, MySQL and mariadb) to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)!

 [Getting Started](https://github.com/sponsors/ox-harris) • [Features](https://github.com/sponsors/ox-harris)